TO GREECE IN SEARCH OF TRAGIC MEANING FIELD SCHOOL PROPOSAL

 Thoughts:

 The Heraion of Perachora is not an easy place to access.
 But it seems like such an appropriate place to discuss Medea and a very romantic place in its own right.
-It seems as if it would fit well into a travel day here.
+It seems as if both the reading and the visit to Perachora would fit well into a travel day here.

 Useful Links: